JKLeckr/CupheadArchipelagoMod/README.md

 - `com.JKLeckr.CupheadArchipelago.cfg`
     - Adding `Network` to `Logging` will show more verbose network action logging.
-    - `Transpiler` and `Debug` are too verbose to be useful for most people currently.
+    - `Debug` is probably too verbose to be useful for most people currently.
 Logging is pretty verbose, even without `Debug` currently while the mod is in heavy development.